2000FM (Sydney)

-2000FM (call sign 2OOO) is a multilingual community radio station broadcasting to Sydney in languages other than English from studios in the suburb of Burwood.
+2000FM (call sign 2OOO), also known as "radio-2-triple-o", is a multilingual community radio station broadcasting to Sydney in languages other than English from studios in the suburb of Burwood.
 It is a volunteer run organisation and is funded through listener support, grants and limited commercial sponsorship.

 The mission of 2000FM is to provide a service through dedication to enrich the cohesion of our cultural diversity via tolerance, understanding and respect for each other.

 History

 2000FM was established in 1992.
 It was granted a licence by the Australian Communications and Media Authority and commenced broadcasting in 1994.

 Programming

-As of 2008, the station broadcasts in the following languages: